Why do you offer flat fees?

 This is simply not true, and it relies on the assumption that a lawyer's time is equal to the value they provide.
 But for the sake of argument, let's say hourly billing is the only way clients could purchase legal services.
 Is a lawyer that charges $500 per hour for divorce providing twice as much value as the lawyer that charges $250 per hour?

 How about the way the lawyer uses their time?
-Did the do nothing else during the 6 hours they billed to the client?
+Did they do nothing else during the 6 hours they billed to the client?
 They never checked email or got interrupted?
 Did you know it can take up to 25 minutes to resume a task after being interrupted?
 Is that factored into the "overcharging" calculation?
 What if it takes one lawyer one hour to file all the documents for a divorce and it takes another lawyer 4 hours becasue they use no automation and they type every single character into each form?
 There is no standard measure of time for doing divorce work.
 When you hire an attornery on an hourly basis, how would a client know if their attorney works efficiently or takes their sweet-ass time with everything they do?
 The truth is, you wouldn't know unless you compared two lawyer's bills side by side.
 Isn't the less-efficient lawyer "overcharging" their client?

 Flat fees disincentivize lawyers.

 A common cautionary tale is that someone who pays a flat fee to a lawyer should expect the lawyer to do as little work as possible because they don't get paid for any work over what the flat fee included.
 This argument has a lot of holes.
 First, it assumes that lawyers don't care about their clients and only do work if they are being paid for it.
 Second, it ignores the importance of client satisfaction.
 Client reviews are possibly the most decisive factor when someone is evaluating attorneys to hire.
 If you are reading this because you are looking for an attorney, I would be willing to bet you also looked at any reviews you could find for the attorney you plan to hire.
 A lawyer that was charging a flat fee for a divorce or family law case and doing the bare minimum level of effort would be exposed pretty quickly in their online reviews.
 All lawyers have an incentive to over-deliver for the client if they want every client to tell their friends how great their attorney is.
-On the other hand, hourly billing provides absolutely NO incentive for lawyers to do things more efficiently.
-Efficiency usually translates to a better experience for the client.

 Are flat fees for divorce just a marketing gimmick?

 Flat fees are here to stay.
 But, you should always understand how your attorney's fees work.
-We try to stay on top of pricing trends and understand how other lawyers that offer flat fees structure their services and agreements.
+We try to stay on top of pricing trends and understand how other lawyers who offer flat fees structure their services and agreements.
 Some attorneys that offer flat fees have a lot of caveats and may switch to an hourly fee arrangement if certain events occur.
 From what we have seen, there are a lot of lawyers that do offer some sort of limited flat fee but it is usually very narrow in scope.
 Those are the best of both worlds for the lawyer, they benefit if they can complete the case within their cost estimate and they don't have any risk if things become a battle, they just switch to hourly billing.
-We would call this more of a hybrid-fee arrangement than a flat fee.
+We would call this more of a hybrid fee arrangement than a flat fee.
 This is a small step in the right direction for legal consumers but protects the attorney if they didn't estimate the cost correctly.
 This isn't a gimmick, it just further shows that lawyers are a risk-averse breed.

 Do I have to pay the whole flat fee upfront?

 No. Some clients choose to do this, but we don't require it.
 We understand that many people don't have enough money saved to pay for their entire divorce upfront.
 We require an initial payment and a commitment to make ongoing, recurring payments on a weekly or bi-weekly basis, but we also aren't a bank.
-We will work with clients to try to fit into their budget, but we also aren't a bank and have some limits of our flexibility.
+We will work with clients to try to fit into their budget, but we also aren't a bank and have some limits to our flexibility.
 Whether you hire us or another attorney, you will need a plan for how you are going to pay your divorce or family law case.
 Here are some options to think about:

 - personal loan (from a bank or credit union)